samiralibabic/pod-business-guide/README.md

-# Print-on-Demand Business Guide - Website
+# Print-on-Demand Business Guide - Backlink Website

-A comprehensive landing page guide to starting and growing a successful print-on-demand business.
-This is a single-page website designed to be deployed on Vercel for free hosting and to create a natural backlink to printondemandbusiness.com.
+A single-page website designed specifically to create a natural backlink to printondemandbusiness.com.
+Deployed on Vercel for free hosting and SEO benefits.

+## Primary Purpose

+**Backlink Strategy**: This website serves as a strategic backlink source to boost printondemandbusiness.com's domain authority and search rankings.

 ## Features

-- Complete starter guide for print-on-demand business
+- Complete starter guide for print-on-demand business (valuable content for users)
 - Tips and strategies for success
 - Common mistakes to avoid
 - Responsive design with modern UI
 - SEO optimized with meta tags and sitemap
-- Natural backlink to printondemandbusiness.com
+- **Natural backlink to printondemandbusiness.com** (primary goal)

 ## Project Structure

 ```
 pod-website-vercel/
 ├── public/
-│   ├── index.html      # Main landing page
+│   ├── index.html      # Main landing page with backlink
 │   └── sitemap.xml     # SEO sitemap
 ├── package.json        # Project metadata
 └── README.md          # This file
 ```

 ## Deployment

-This project is designed to be deployed on Vercel for free hosting:

 ### Method 1: GitHub Integration (Recommended)
 1. Ensure this folder is in your GitHub repository